-(i) A percutaneous (break in skin or needle stick) or mucous membrane exposure (eyes, nose, mouth) to the blood, semen, vaginal secretions, or spinal, synovial (joint, bone, tendon), pleural (lung), peritoneal (abdomen), pericardial (heart), or amniotic fluid of another person; or Exposure to a contagious or infectious disease.
+(i) A person about whom you are requesting the information, you must believe that you have suffered significant exposure through contact with the person about whom you are requesting the information.
+A significant exposure means: (1) A percutaneous (break in skin or needle stick) or mucous membrane exposure (eyes, nose, mouth) to the blood, semen, vaginal secretions, or spinal, synovial (joint, bone, tendon), pleural (lung), peritoneal (abdomen), pericardial (back) or approximation. (heart), or amniotic fluid of another person; or Exposure to a contagious or infectious disease.